wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) the Dijkstra algorithm is a procedure for finding the shortest paths between nodes in a weighted graph.

+**entropy.cpp**
+Write a program to compute the entropy of a given sequence.

+From [Wikipedia](https://en.wikipedia.org/wiki/Entropy_(information_theory)) the entropy of a random variable quantifies the average level of uncertainty or information associated with the variable's potential states or possible outcomes.

 **parameter_pack.cpp**
 "Implement operations that work with template parameter pack—like `size`, `head`, `front`, `tail`, `back`, `any`, `all`, and `none`.